SamFrengley/humbert/README.md

 # Humbert surfaces

-This repository contains code related to the paper [On the geometry of the Humbert surface of discriminant $N^2$](https://arxiv.org/) by Sam Frengley.
+This repository contains code related to the paper [On the geometry of the Humbert surface of square discriminant](https://arxiv.org/) by Sam Frengley.
 You are free to use this code in your work, please cite the above paper.
 Let me know if it is useful!

 ## Requirements
 You should have Python 3.8 or newer installed on your system (try `python3 --version`), certainly 3.6 and below will break because of f-strings (and I have mainly been testing on 3.12).